Journal article

 Maternal nutritional history modulates the hepatic IGF-IGFBP axis in adult male rat offspring

-ENDOCRINE | SPRINGER | Published : 2014
+Endocrine | Published : 2014

 Abstract

 Alterations in early life nutrition lead to an increased risk of obesity and metabolic syndrome in offspring.
-We have shown that both relative maternal undernutrition (UN) and maternal obesity result in metabolic derangements in offspring, independent of the postnatal dietary environment.
+We have shown that both relative maternal under-nutrition (UN) and maternal obesity result in metabolic derangements in offspring, independent of the postnatal dietary environment.
 Since insulin-like growth factor binding protein 2 (IGFBP2) has been shown to be independently associated with obesity and diabetes risk, we examined the IGF-IGFBP axis in male rat offspring following either maternal UN or maternal obesity to explain possible common pathways in the development of metabolic disorders.
-Wistar rats were time-mated and fed either a control diet (CONT), 50 % of CONT (UN) or a hi..
+Wistar rats were time-mated and fed either a control diet (CONT), 50 % of CONT (UN) or a h..

 View full abstract